Matawai 1908 - Now

 Matawai School began life in 1908 around the time New Zealander Ernest Rutherford was awarded the Nobel Prize for Chemistry for splitting the atom!
 One wonders if the first five pupils of the school learned of the achievement from the Auckland Weeklies newspaper pages that were used to wallpaper the school room.

 Power arrived in Matawai in 1952 which meant lights in the classrooms!
-While many children still rode their horses to school, Hustler’s busses ferried others living further out of the village.
+While many children still rode their horses to school while Hustler’s buses ferried others living further out of the village.
 Sometimes children would be bussed to Te Karaka for a sports fixture.

 Two further classrooms and a staff room in an additional building were opened in November 1955.
 A library and a pool were added to the school over the next few decades.
 The eighties saw administration go electronic and the school secretary at the time went from using her manual typewriter and Banda machine to an Apple computer.
 The Matawai School roll has expanded over the years often in response to closures of other local schools.
 Keretu School closed in 1938, Rakauroa School closed at the end of 1945, Homebrook School closed about 1948, Koranga School closed in 1951, Otoko School closed in 1997 and Wairata School closed in 2001.
-Image attached to original email.
-Milk time at Matawai School, 1956
+The photo shows milk time at Matawai School, 1956

 In 2008 Matawai School celebrated its 100th year.
 By then it boasted 82 students, four classrooms, a fantastic library, well-resourced computer suite, food technology room, a Playcentre (held in the historic school building), woodwork facilities, an attractive deck complemented by sunshades, and the pool (now covered).